akka/akka/akka-docs/src/main/paradox/project/migration-guide-2.5.x-2.6.x.md

 `actorFor` has been deprecated since `2.2`.
 Use `ActorSelection` instead.

+### Netty UDP removed

+Classic remoting over UDP has been deprecated since `2.5.0` and now has been removed.
+To continue to use UDP configure @ref[Artery UDP](../remoting-artery.md#configuring-ssl-tls-for-akka-remoting) or migrate to Artery TCP.
+A full cluster restart is required to change to Artery.

 ### Untyped actor removed

 `UntypedActor` has been depcated since `2.5.0`.
 Use `AbstractActor` instead.